rfk/threading2/README.txt

 The following extensions are currently implemented:

     * ability to set (advisory) thread priority
+    * ability to set (advisory) CPU affinity at thread and process level
     * thread groups for simultaneous management of multiple threads

 The following API niceties are also included: